 Audience targeting is available in the Pulse UI on global, campaign, and goal level, and in targeting templates, just as with any other targeting.
 It is also available through Pulse APIs.
 It can be combined with all other targeting rules.
 For more information, see Targeting rules and INVIDI Pulse REST API.

-- Initiate the data integration project with INVIDI Professional Services team well before you run your first campaign.
+- Initiate the data integration project with INVIDI Customer Solutions team well before you run your first campaign.
 It can take anything from a few days to weeks from the point where you realise that you want to work with external data until you can run your first campaign, all depending on your data source.
 Make sure that you know at what date the data should be accessible in Pulse before you book your first campaign using it.

 - Wait for the data to be transferred before you run campaigns.
 Audience data needs to be transferred to Pulse before you can use it, so wait for a while (the time frame depends on the data source) before you start targeting campaigns to it.

 - In Pulse, a viewer can only be matched to a single audience segment within an audience segmentation.
 This is not a problem, for example, for age and gender, where a viewer can only belong to one age segment and one gender segment.
 However, you might want to target a viewer based on multiple interests, but this is not supported in Pulse in case all possible interests fall under the same segmentation in your audience definitions.
 If you run into this scenario, contact our Customer Solutions team to find alternative ways of defining your audience segmentations and audience segments.

 - Maximum three DMP integrations per account (default setting).

 - You cannot add audience providers yourself.
 Contact your Account Manager to add a new audience provider for your Pulse account.

 - You cannot delete segmentations.
 Contact Technical Support if you reach the limit and need to have a segmentation deleted.